macastrogimenez/MyPPCPRepo/Assigment1/exercise01/textual_answers_exercises01.md

 The program runs in the following way:

-- The counter is an AtomicInteger, which guarantees that each increment (getAndIncrement()) is atomic—no increments are lost, even if two threads try to increment at the same time.
 - The ReentrantLock ensures that only one thread at a time can enter the critical section where the counter is incremented and printed.
 This prevents race conditions and guarantees that the counter never exceeds MAX_PEOPLE_COVID.
-- Both threads (turnstile1 and turnstile2) run a loop, each trying to increment the counter up to PEOPLE times, but the lock and atomic counter ensure that the total never exceeds 15000.
+- Both threads (turnstile1 and turnstile2) run a loop, each trying to increment the counter up to PEOPLE, but the lock and counter ensure that the total never exceeds 15000.

-The combination of atomic operations and locking guarantees that all increments are counted and the final result is always correct, regardless of thread scheduling or interleaving.
+Locking guarantees that all increments are counted and the final result is always correct, regardless of thread scheduling or interleaving.

 ## Exercise 1.4

 ### Exercise 1.4.1

-From Goetz resource utilization seems to be very closely related to the Inherent point from the concurrency note, like exploitation and convenience.
-However, there is a difference when it comes to the understanding of fairness.
-Goetz emphasizes the importance of fairness in resource allocation, ensuring that all users and programs have equitable access to the machine's resources, while the concurrency note touches on fairness more as a byproduct of efficient resource utilization and exploitation.
-Also, it is particularly interesting the point on the concurrency note that highlights the use of concurrency for enabling several programs to share some resources in a manner where each can act as if they had sole ownership (hiding the fact that they are actually sharing those resources).
+Goetz highlights fairness as a motivation, which doesn’t really appear in the concurrency note.
+For him fairness means ensuring programs and users get a fair share of the system’s resources, while the note’s idea of “hidden concurrency” is more about creating the illusion of sole oewnership.

+On the other hand, the concurrency note talks about inherent concurrency, focusing on external events and independent input streams—something Goetz doesn’t separate out as its own category.

+What they do have in common are the motivations of parallelism (taking advantage of multiple cores) and better resource utilization (keeping the CPU busy instead of sitting idle).

 ### Exercise 1.4.2